Faizan Global Relief Foundation

-The Faizan Global Relief Foundation (FGRF) is a welfare organization and working independently, and striving to help people who are suffering from catastrophes.
+The Faizan Global Relief Foundation (FGRF) is a welfare organization working independently and striving to help people who are suffering from catastrophes.

 History

-FGRF serves in four major projects, Madani home, Green Pakistan, Faizan rehabilitation program, and disaster management department.
-Madani home was established in 2022, for the benefit of orphans and children who were physically or mentally challenged.
-The Green Pakistan initiative, started in 2021 is an ongoing project that involves plantation drives in major cities of Pakistan.
-The Faizan rehabilitation, which was established in January 2021, helped people after flooding in the rural areas of Sindh and Balochistan.
-The disaster management department provides food and medical supply in flood-stricken areas.
+FGRF serves in four major projects, Madani Home, Green Pakistan, Faizan Rehabilitation Program, and Disaster Management Department.
+Madani Home was established in 2022 for the benefit of orphans and children who were physically or mentally challenged.
+The Green Pakistan Initiative, started in 2021 is an ongoing project that involves plantation drives in major cities of Pakistan.
+The Faizan Rehabilitation, which was established in January 2021, helped people after flooding in the rural areas of Sindh and Balochistan.
+The Disaster Management Department provides food and medical supply in flood-stricken areas.

 Achievements and collaborations

 The organization had collaborated with KMC, the local municipal department in Karachi.
 Both parties worked for environmental restorage in Karachi.
 In Pakistan, almost two million trees were planted with the help of volunteers.
-Apart of collaboration with Karachi’s government officials, Ministry of Punjab also showed interest to conduct operations with FGRF and other welfare organizations due to food shortage in some rural parts of the province.
+Apart from collaboration with Karachi’s government officials, Ministry of Punjab also showed interest to conduct operations with FGRF and other welfare organizations due to food shortage in some rural parts of the province.

 Later in the beginning of 2023, a Madani healthcare center was established and inaugurated by Governor of Sindh, Kamran Tessori.

+Birmingham Aid Workers

+After a significant earthquake in Morocco that killed more than 2,000 people and injured over 1,400, a group of aid workers from the Faizan Global Relief Foundation (FGRF) UK, led by Syed Muhammad Faisal Sami from Birmingham, moved quickly to help.
+They had experience in disaster relief from working in places like Turkey and Syria.
+They coordinated with local teams and volunteers to save lives and helped people out of the rubble, focusing on distributing aid and addressing immediate needs.